 - There will be 4 written exams, worth 100 points each (400 points total).
-Exams will begin at the start of class, and will consist of 40 multiple choice/matching questions, and 4 short-answer questions.
+Exams will begin at the start of class, and will consist of 50 multiple choice/matching questions.
 Figures from the lectures and textbook will appear on the exams.
 Scantron sheets will be provided, but make sure you bring good-quality #2 pencils with working erasers.
 If you are late to the exam, you will not be given extra time to finish it.
 There will be no make-up exams, except for extreme circumstances.
 If you have a valid, documented reason for missing an exam, it is your responsibility to tell me about it and provide valid documentation by the next class meeting, otherwise you will not have the opportunity to make up the exam, and will be given a zero for that exam. - 2.
 There will be 1 comprehensive final exam worth 150 points.
 It will consist of 75 multiple choice/matching questions, and will cover all of the lecture material covered in the course.
-There are no make-ups for this exam. - 3.
-There will be 1 lab exam, worth 100 points.
-This lab exam will test your ability to think like a scientist by using lab techniques and the scientific method covered in the class to answer a scientific question.
-This lab exam will be open book/notes/papers.
-There are no make-ups for this exam. - 4.
-We will be reading and discussing scientific papers during some of the labs.
-Reading the papers and discussing them are part of your grade.
-There are 3 paper discussion sessions worth 50 points total (10 points for the 1st discussion, 15 points for the 2nd, and 25 points for the 3rd).
-5 points from each discussion will be an "open paper" 5 minute online quiz about the paper before the discussion.
-The other remaining points will be for the in-class group discussion. - 5.
-There will be 10 lab worksheets worth 10 points each (100 points total).
+There are no make-ups for this exam.

+- There will be 10 lab worksheets worth 10 points each (100 points total).
 Lab worksheets are due at the end of the lab.
-Lab worksheets cannot be made up, except for extreme circumstances. - There will be 4 lab reports worth 50 points each (200 points total).
-Lab reports are due at the start of class as outlined on the schedule.
+Lab 3. worksheets cannot be made up, except for extreme circumstances. - There will be 3 scientific thinking activities that will take place during lab that are worth 50 points total (10 points for the 1st 4. discussion, 20 points for the 2nd, and 20 points for the 3rd).
+These cannot be made up, except for extreme circumstances. - There will be 3 lab reports worth 50 points each (150 points total).
+Lab reports are due at the start of lab as outlined on the 5. schedule.
 Late lab reports will NOT be accepted, unless under extreme circumstances.
-Lab reports will be due for the following labs Osmosis, Enzymes, DNA Fingerprinting, and PV92. - 7.
-Spelling and grammar count on all written assignments!
-You will lose up to 20% of the points on each assignment if you have excessive spelling or grammatical errors. - 8.
-There will be extra credit available during the review sessions and some assignments.
+Lab reports will be due for the following labs - Osmosis, Cellular Respiration, and DNA Fingerprinting. - Spelling and grammar count on all written assignments!
+You will lose up to 20% of the points on each assignment if you have 6. excessive spelling or grammatical errors. - There will be extra credit available during the online reviews and on some assignments.
+7.